davidkleiven/vpnConnect/README.md

 The VPN connection address to NTNU is *https://sslvpn.ntnu.no*.

 # Example of paths
 On my computer (debian 8) the command is located at */usr/sbin/openconnect*.
 The vpnc script is located at */usr/share/vpnc-scripts/vpnc-script*.
+On my fedora 25, the script is located at */etc/vpnc/vpnc-script*.

 Hence to configure:
 ```bash